nya3jp/tast/docs/test_dependencies.md

 *   `wilco` - If this DUT is a [wilco] device.
 These features include the DTC (Diagnostic and Telemetry Controller) VM, a special EC interface, and a dock firmware updater.
-*   `wired_8021x` - The ability to use 802.1X for authentication over Ethernet.
 *   `wireguard` - The ability to run a WireGuard VPN.
 *   `no_kernel_upstream` - Skip boards with continuously-rebased kernel.